Cy Young winners, 1st-rounders fill World Series rotations

 This is the first World Series since 1945 to include six of the top 20 qualified pitchers in ERA for that season, according to Elias.

+George Springer hit a solo homer for Houston, extending his franchise record for postseason homers to 14.
+He also set an MLB mark by going deep in his fifth consecutive World Series game.
+He was the World Series MVP when the Astros won the championship two years ago.
+(Reggie Jackson and Lou Gehrig are the only others to homer in four consecutive World Series games).

-THOSE GAME 2 STARTERS
+GAME 2 STARTERS

-Justin Verlander is 0-4 with a 5.67 ERA in five World Series starts going into his Game 2 outing.
+Verlander is 0-4 with a 5.67 ERA in five World Series starts going into his Game 2 outing.

 “You know that the nerves are going to be higher.
 Your body knows it’s not a regular start,” Verlander said Tuesday.
 “Going to sleep tonight is not going to be the same as normal.
 But having done it before, I don’t know if it helps, it’s definitely not going to calm you down any more, but I know what to expect going into it.”